NI5I/Anytone-AT-D878UVII-Plus-Codeplug/README.md

 # Anytone-AT-D878UVII-Plus-Mode-14-Codeplug

-Unofficial Mississippi ARES codeplug for the Anytone AT-D878UVII Plus radio.
+Unofficial Mississippi Amateur Radio Emergency Services (ARES) codeplug for the Anytone AT-D878UVII Plus radio.

 This codeplug is a work in progress, please reach out to me if you notice any inaccuracies or would like to add repeaters in your Mississippi County.